ocademy-ai/machine-learning/_sources/ml-fundamentals/neural-network/nn-basics.md

 ```

-## Finally, we have a neural network model that works well!
+## Finally, we have a working neural network model!

 ```{figure} ../../../images/nn/dog.gif
 ---